Lingaraj2410/Assignment-8.3/README.md

 # Solution:

-The PDF document posted in this repository explains the concept, Transactions in Hive with custom example presented with screenshots of output.
+The PDF document posted in this repository explains the concept, Transactions in Hive taking custom example along with screenshots of output.